lanl/Tardigrade-examples/docs/software_usage.rst

 ***************************************

-In order to ensure that the Helmholtz free energy function is positive definite, the micromorphic linear elastic parameters must satisfy the contrainst discussed in :ref:`linear_elastic_constraints`.
+In order to ensure that the Helmholtz free energy function is positive definite, the micromorphic linear elastic parameters must satisfy the contraints discussed in :ref:`linear_elastic_constraints`.

 Calibration tasks evaluate these constraints by importing the